 - Farmers in Kazakhstan planted their earliest modern day vineyards.
 66

 On December 6, 1932, Sen. John J. Blaine of Wisconsin drafted a Twenty-first Amendment.
 It was submitted to the states for possible ratification.
 The goal was to repeal the Eighteenth Amendment that created National Prohibition.
 It quickly passed both houses of Congress.
 The necessary 36 states ratified it on December 5, 1933, thus ending National Prohibition.69 However, a number of states maintained state-wide prohibition.
 The last to drop prohibition was Mississippi in 1966.
-However, it and many other states continue to permit local option regarding the legal sale of alcoholic beverages.70
+But it and many other states continue to permit local option.
+This permitted counties to decide whether or not to have local prohibition.70

 - Congress anticipated that ratification of the Twenty-first Amendment would be a very long process.
 So it modified the Volstead Act by means of the Cullen-Harrison Act.
 That permitted the sale of of beer with a maximum ABV of 3.2 percent.
 It became effective on April 7, 1933.71